JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - That search warrant and search warrant affidavit was reviewed and signed by Snohomish County Superior Court Judge Fair and assigned warrant # 2013-70.
 - The search warrant and search warrant affidavit authorized the digital forensic search of Alan Smith's electronic devices including his person Apple Pad and Samsung android cell phone.
 - That search warrant and search warrant affidavit are both attached to this addendum and incorporated by reference.
-- <span style="background:rgba(240, 200, 0, 0.2)">Related results of the digital forensic searches of Alan Smith's I-Pad and Samsung cell phone listed the following internet searches:</span>
+- Related results of the digital forensic searches of Alan Smith's I-Pad and Samsung cell phone listed the following internet searches:
 	- 12/02/12 19:57 hours google.com: How realistic is CSI Miami.
 	- 12/02/12 20:05 hours google.com: Most realistic crime shows
 	- 12/07/12 20:30 hours google.com: Forensic Files
 	- 01/03/2013 16:59 hours google.com: Where do people get fake passports.
 	- 02/13/2013 02:04 AM Metro Transit Planner.
 1630 228111 ST SE to Seattle Tacoma International Airport leaving 02/13/2013 at 03:30 hrs
 	- 02/13/2013 02:12 AM Map of Bellevue Transit Center
-- <span style="background:rgba(240, 200, 0, 0.2)">Alan Smith's internet searches regarding DNA:</span>
+- Alan Smith's internet searches regarding DNA:
 	- 02/21/2013 17:19 hours wiki.answers: How long does it take for DNA test.
 	- 02/21/2013 17:51 hours google.com: How much material is need for DNA.
 	- 02/21/2013 17:52 hours google.com redirect to orchidcellmark.com
 	- 02/21/2013 17:52 hours orchidcellmark.com: Forensic DNA FAQ's.

-- <span style="background:rgba(240, 200, 0, 0.2)">Detectives were unable to locate Alan Smith's passports during authorized searches of his apartment, work place and vehicles.</span>
+- Detectives were unable to locate Alan Smith's passports during authorized searches of his apartment, work place and vehicles. ^3i21x

 - On 03/08/2013, your affiant met Alan Smith at the Bothell Police Department to returned his vehicle to him that was seized and searched under the authority of search warrant and search warrant affidavit # 2013-49 and search warrant addendum # 2013-50.
-- <span style="background:rgba(240, 200, 0, 0.2)"> During the contact, your affiant asked Alan Smith about his passport inctuding telling of the authorization to seize his passport under authority of search warrant # 2013-49.</span>
+- During the contact, your affiant asked Alan Smith about his passport including telling of the authorization to seize his passport under authority of search warrant # 2013-49. ^dcum9
-- <span style="background:rgba(240, 200, 0, 0.2)">Alan Smith declined to turn over his passport at that time.</span>
+- Alan Smith declined to turn over his passport at that time. ^h65b5

 ### Alan Smith Moves into Victim's Residence (crime scene)

 - On 04/21/2013, Detectives determined Alan Smith moved into Susann Smith's residence. ^l3l2-
-- A<span style="background:rgba(240, 200, 0, 0.2)">lan Smith began clean up and remodelling projects to the residence including removing Susann Smith's two vehicles.</span>
+- Alan Smith began clean up and remodelling projects to the residence including removing Susann Smith's two vehicles.
 - Bothell Police patrol officers have responded to the residence on 3 separate occasions on domestic incidences involving Alan Smith and his 32 year old female girlfriend.
 - Officers confirmed Alan Smith is living at the residence.

-- <span style="background:rgba(240, 200, 0, 0.2)">On 05/21/2013, your affiant learned from an adult friend of the 32 year old girlfriend of Alan Smith's that she and Alan Smith were considering "getting out of this country" and going to South America to avoid the police.</span>
+- On 05/21/2013, your affiant learned from an adult friend of the 32 year old girlfriend of Alan Smith's that she and Alan Smith were considering "getting out of this country" and going to South America to avoid the police. ^yhcpe

 ### Alan Smith is Placed on Leave Without Pay With Boeing

-- <span style="background:rgba(240, 200, 0, 0.2)">On 06/18/2013, detectives learned from Boeing Corporate Security, on 06/13/2013, Alan Smith was sent a notice indicating his employment status had been changed to leave without pay from the Boeing Company effective 07/25/2013.</span>
+- On 06/18/2013, detectives learned from Boeing Corporate Security, on 06/13/2013, Alan Smith was sent a notice indicating his employment status had been changed to leave without pay from the Boeing Company effective 07/25/2013.
-- <span style="background:rgba(240, 200, 0, 0.2)">Alan Smith had been on paid administrative leave since end of February 2013</span>.
+- Alan Smith had been on paid administrative leave since end of February 2013.